Gift Ideas

 Handwriting is one of the most individual things a person leaves behind.
 No two people form their letters the same way.
 The pressure behind certain strokes, the specific loop of a particular letter, the way a word was abbreviated out of habit, the small arrow drawn in the margin to indicate something important: these are entirely specific to the person who wrote them.
 They cannot be replicated, reconstructed, or approximated.

 On a recipe card for something as ordinary as a pound cake, the way she wrote the word butter or drew the line to indicate fold in gently is entirely her.
 That is what the print carries.
 The recipe is the vehicle.
-Handwriting is a gift.
+The handwriting is the gift.

-When someone receives a custom gift for mom from a daughter that centers on a grandmother's handwriting, what they are actually receiving is that person, made visible again.
+When she unwraps a print of her mother's handwriting, what she is actually receiving is that person, made visible again.
 At 12x16 inches on the kitchen wall, that handwriting is extraordinary to look at.
 The loops, the connections between letters, the confidence of a stroke that made the same word hundreds of times.
 It is not just a recipe print.
 It is a document of how someone lived.

 The best personalized Mother's Day gift does not require inventing something new.
 It requires recognizing something that already exists and deciding it deserves to be seen.